nmichlo/disent/README.md

 **Please Note The API Is Still Unstable ⚠️**

 Disent is still under active development.
-Features and APIs are not considered stable, and should be expected to change!
+Features and APIs are mostly stable but may change!
 A limited set of tests currently exist which will be expanded upon in time.

 **Hydra Experiment Directories**